By Joanie Blaxter, National Sales Manager for Just Thrive

 Compost Versus Live Gardeners

-Since it’s the microRNA within the dead microbial bodies that provides the temporary immune boost, I think of the bacteria in regular probiotics and fermented food as fertilizer for my gut garden.
+Since it’s the microRNA within the dead microbial bodies that provides the temporary immune benefit, I think of the bacteria in regular probiotics and fermented food as fertilizer for my gut garden.

-Consuming Just Thrive probiotic, however, is like putting alive, intelligent, gut-cleaning gardeners in my microbiome.
+Consuming Just Thrive Probiotic, however, is like putting live, intelligent, gut-cleaning gardeners in my microbiome.
 They clean up the entire length of the garden over three to four weeks, killing weeds while also nurturing and increasing the plants we want to thrive.

-• Just Thrive’s strains survived being heated up to 455 degrees in a clinical study.
-Yes, you can open the cap and dump the flavorless powder in your morning joe or bake them into lasagna – and they’ll still survive to colonize your intestines.
+- Just Thrive’s strains survived being heated up to 455 F degrees in a clinical study.
+Yes, you can open the capsule and dump the flavorless powder in your morning joe or bake them into lasagna, and they’ll still survive to colonize your intestines.

-• One of the strains in Just Thrive was found in an insect fossilized in amber 25 million years old – and still alive.
+- One of the strains in Just Thrive was found in an insect fossilized in amber 25 million years old—still alive!
 That’s 10x longer than humans have been in existence on the planet!

-• Another strain took a ride on the inside of the lens of NASA spacecraft and survived years in the frigidity of deep space as well as the fiery temps of exiting and re-entering earth’s atmosphere.
+- Another strain took a ride on the inside of the lens of a NASA spacecraft and survived years in the frigidity of deep space as well as the fiery temps of exiting and re-entering earth’s atmosphere.

 Why is Just Thrive "first" and "best"?